 PURPOSE OF JOB CLASS (NATURE OF WORK)

-In the Department of Mental Health and Addiction Services, this class is accountable for supervising security and law enforcement operations.
+In the Connecticut State Colleges and Universities System and the Department of Mental Health and Addiction Services, this class is accountable for supervising security and law enforcement operations.

 Receives general direction from the Director of the Public Safety Division or other employee of higher grade.